MDobbins344/UnifiedRiskEngine/README.md

 ### API key setup

-Market data comes from Polygon.io.
+Market data comes from Polygon.io (now Massive).
 The free tier provides end-of-day data at 5 requests per minute, which is sufficient for daily-horizon VaR: one request returns an entire date range per ticker.

 1. Create an account at [polygon.io](https://polygon.io/) (no card required for the free tier)
 2. From the dashboard, open **API Keys** and copy your key
-3. Under **Subscriptions**, confirm the free tiers for both **Stocks** and **Options** are active, since they are granted separately per asset class
+3. Under **Subscriptions**, confirm the free tier is active, with access to both stocks and options
 4. Create a `.env` file in the project root:

 ```